Hecke triangle Groups and Dessin d'enfant: -Boid Tree Diagrams

 \newblock The correspondences among the special polygons, the bipartite $q$-boid graphs, and the tree diagrams are as follows.

+\begin{thm} There is a finite-to-one map from isomorphism classes of tree diagrams and isomorphism classes of bipartite $q$-boid graphs. \end{thm}

-{\bf The correspondence between the bipartite cuboid graphs, and the tree diagrams:} Let $T$ be a tree diagram.
+Let $T$ be a tree diagram.
 Identifying $v$ with $\sigma(v)$ one obtains a graph $G$.
 On all edges joining two internal vertices or an internal vertex with a blue vertex introduce a new vertex of valence $2$.
 These new vertices and the red vertices consitute $V_0$.
 The vertices of valence $q$ and the blue vertices constitute $V_1$ The cyclic orders on the vertices in $V_1$ are defined by ii) above.
 This turns $G$ into a bipartite $q$-boid graph.

 Conversely let $G$ be a bipartite $q$-boid graph.
 If its cycle-rank (= the first Betti number) is $r$ we can choose $r$ vertices of valence $2$ in $V_0$ so that cutting $G$ along these vertices we obtain a tree $T$.
 Corresponding to these $r$ cuts we have $2r$ terminal vertices in $T$.
 These $2r$ vertices and the terminal vertices of valence 1 in $V_0$ constitute the red vertices, and the terminal vertices in $V_1$ constitute the blue vertices.
 Set up the involution $\sigma$ as fixing the terminal vertices of valence 1 in $V_0$ and interchanging the two vertices obtained by each one of the $r$ cuts.
 We agree not to count the remaining vertices of valence 2 in $V_0$ as vertices.
 Finally the cyclic order on the edges incident at the vertices of valence $q$ in $T$ is the same as that in $G$.
 This turns $T$ into a tree diagram.
 Notice that $T$ depends on the choices of the $r$ cuts.